Light-dependent reactions: Water-splitting complex

 The electrons are transferred to special chlorophyll molecules (embedded in PSII) that are promoted to a higher-energy state by the energy of photons.

-The reaction center
+Reaction center

 The excitation P680 → P680^{*} of the reaction center pigment P680 occurs here.
 These special chlorophyll molecules embedded in PSII absorb the energy of photons, with maximal absorption at 680 nm.
 Electrons within these molecules are promoted to a higher-energy state.
 This is one of two core processes in photosynthesis, and it occurs with astonishing efficiency (greater than 90%) because, in addition to direct excitation by light at 680 nm, the energy of light first harvested by antenna proteins at other wavelengths in the light-harvesting system is also transferred to these special chlorophyll molecules.